-Complete the following steps when placing the gear:
+Complete the following steps to place the gear:

 - STEP 1.
-At the installation site, remove all separately packaged components that were shipped within the pad-mounted gear enclosure and set them aside in a protected area. - STEP 2.
-Unbolt the enclosure from its skid and lift the unit onto the mounting pad, observing the precautions given in the "Shipping and Handling" section on page 10. - STEP 3.
-Open the doors to the interior of the gear and secure them with the door holders.
+At the installation site, remove all separately packaged components shipped within the pad-mounted gear enclosure and set them aside in a protected area. - STEP 2.
+Unbolt the enclosure from its skid and lift the unit onto the mounting pad, observing the precautions described in the "Shipping and Handling" section on page 8. - STEP 3.
+Open the doors to the interior of the gear and secure them with the door holders. - STEP 4.

-STEP 4.
 Refer to the catalog dimensional drawing furnished and verify the enclosure compartments are positioned correctly and the unit is properly aligned with respect to the anchor bolts (or flush anchors).

-Note: If excess lengths of direct-buried cable are in place and it is desired to feed them into the termination compartments as the unit is being lowered, special attention must be paid to cable position in the termination compartments for fuses.

-First, the doors must be opened (with door holders in place) to allow any excess cable to be fed over the door stiles.
-Then, as the enclosure is being lowered into place, the cables for connection to the fuse terminals must be fed between the horizontal cable guides as shown in Figure 7 and on the cable-training tag affixed to the enclosure.
+Note: If excess lengths of direct-buried cable are in place and it is desired to feed them into the termination compartments as the unit is being lowered, special attention must be paid to the cable position in the fuse termination compartments.
+The doors must be opened (with door holders in place) to allow any excess cable to be fed over the door stiles.
+Then, as the enclosure is being lowered into place, the cables for connection to the fuse terminals must be fed between the horizontal cable guides, as shown in Figure 8 and on the cable-training tag affixed to the enclosure.

-Note: Cables for connection to the fuse terminals must be fed between the horizontal cable guides so they will not interfere with TransFuserTM Mounting operation.
-Special cable training is not required in the termination compartments for switches.
+Note: Cables for connection to the fuse terminals must be fed between the horizontal cable guides so they will not interfere with Trans-FuserTM Mounting operation.• Special cable training is not required in the termination compartments for switches.

-Figure 7.
-Cables in fuse-termination compartments must be trained between horizontal cable guides as shown to prevent interference with operation of the TransFuser Mounting.
+Figure 8.
+Cables in fuse-termination compartments must be trained between the horizontal cable guides, as shown, to prevent interference with operation of the TransFuser Mounting.